aayanmtn/aayanmateen.tech/src/content/blog/08-draft-example/index.md

 ---

-Feel free to reach out to us at Digital Sierra for more insights on enhancing your OT security practices with DevOps and ISA/IEC 62443 compliance.
+Feel free to reach out to me for more insights on enhancing your OT security practices with DevOps and ISA/IEC 62443 compliance.